izderadicka/audioserve/README.md

 * medium - (default 48 kbps opus with 12kHz cutoff)
 * high - (default 64 kbps opus with 20kHz cutoff)

 As already noted audioserve is intended primarily for audiobooks and believe me opus codec is excellent there even in low bitrates.
-However if you want to change parameters of these three trancodings you can easily do so by providing yaml confing file to paramete `--transcoding-config`.
+However if you want to change parameters of these three trancodings you can easily do so by providing yaml confing file to parameter `--transcoding-config`.
 Here is sample file:
 ```yaml
 low:
   bitrate: 16